DDomino/xssDemoServer/readme.md

 # Simple Servlet based server, meant for XSS demoes ONLY
-It is Created from smaller samples, and therefore has a lot of code-duplication.
+The project is Created from smaller samples, and therefore has a lot of code-duplication.
 Live with that, our write your own server(s) ;-)

 ## Setting up
 This project can be used with an in-memory database (default), or an external MySQL database

 ### In Memory Database
-- This is the default, and you should be able to run the project right out of the box af having forked it.
+- This is the default, and you should be able to run the project right out of the box, after having forked it.
 - **Note** that ALL data will be lost, when you restart the server

 ### Using an external (MySQL) database